Multiplicity is an Inevitable and Inherent Challenge in Multimodal Learning: Multiplicity in evaluation

+Most cross-modal retrieval benchmarks assume that each query corresponds to exactly one positive target.
+This leads to the widespread use of R@K, which simply check whether the positive appears within the top-K retrieved items.
+Prior work shows that single-positive R@K can be misleading under multiplicity, while ranking-sensitive metrics (\eg, mAP@R) better reflect overall ranking quality and correlate more strongly with human preference \citep{musgrave2020metric,chun2022eccv_caption}.
+We provide a detailed discussion and examples in \cref{sec:more_evaluation_appendix}.

 Finally, evaluating generated outputs under multiplicity introduces a different set of challenges.
 Generative tasks are inherently open-ended, and the space of plausible outputs is vast and diverse \citep{lee2023holistic}.
-Traditional automatic metrics evaluate generated outputs by comparing them to a limited set of reference outputs \citep{heusel2017gans}, typically using surface-level measures like n-gram overlap \citep{papineni2002bleu,lin2004rouge,banerjee2005meteor} or latent-level comparison \citep{zhang2018unreasonable}, However, this approach fails to account for the fact that many semantically appropriate generations may differ from the reference.
+Traditional automatic metrics evaluate generated outputs by comparing them to a limited set of reference outputs \citep{heusel2017gans}, typically using surface-level measures like n-gram overlap \citep{papineni2002bleu,lin2004rouge,banerjee2005meteor} or latent-level comparison \citep{zhang2018unreasonable}.
+Image captioning is a canonical example of this issue: many descriptions can be valid for the same image, and recent surveys discuss how evaluation metrics have attempted to handle this diversity across lexical, semantic, and MLLM-based criteria \citep{sarto2025image}.
+However, limited references still fail to cover many semantically appropriate generations.
 For example, ``a grey cat in the house'' and ``a Russian Blue playing inside'' are different phrasing but equally valid; automatic metrics cannot distinguish them.
 In this setting, multiplicity leads to systematic underestimation of model quality, as diverse but valid outputs are treated as incorrect.
+As a result, evaluation can systematically underestimate both correctness and diversity.
 This highlights a fundamental limitation of current generation-based evaluation protocols in the presence of multimodal ambiguity.